Ottfried Neubecker

-Ottfried Neubecker (22 March 1908 – 8 July 1992) was a German vexillologist and heraldist.
+Ottfried Neubecker (22 March 1908 – 8 July 1992) was a German vexillologist and modern heraldist.
+He studied multiple disciplines, including religious symbolism and emblematics.

+He left a collection of 10,000 books, 40,000 sheets of reference materials, and 65,000 seals.
+After his death, the vexillological part of his collection was acquired by the American Flag Research Center.

 Early life and education

-He was born 22 March 1908 in Kragujevac in Serbia, into the family of a university teacher.
+He was born 22 March 1908 in Charlottenburg, Germany, into the family of a university teacher.
 From 1925 he studied in Heidelberg, Geneva and Berlin and from 1926 he worked for Ministry of the Interior and for the Reichskunstwart Edwin Redslob, in field of national heraldic and vexillological matters.

 Career

 His first work was Die Reichseinheitsflagge, published with Erik Wolf in 1926.
 This small tract was about the dispute between the black-red-gold and black-white-red colors in Germany.
 The work was expanded in 1929 and published as Die deutschen Farben.
-In 1931 he earned doctorate with the thesis Das deutsche Wappen 1806-1871.
+In 1931 he earned doctorate with the thesis Das deutsche Wappen 1806–1871.
 In those years he (mainly anonymously) began the series of cigarette cards (with their corresponding albums) showing German flags, flags of the world, state coats of arms of the world, German military colors and German civic coats of arms.
-Each series consisted of 200-500 cards and there were 12 series.
+Each series consisted of 200–500 cards and there were 12 series.

 In 1931 Neubecker had married a woman of Jewish descent and was dismissed from state services.
 During the Nazi regime he received commissions from the state and municipal archives, Ministry Foreign Affairs, the Air Ministry and from Kriegsmarine, but his name could not be mentioned and his great book Flaggenbuch des Oberkommandos der Kriegsmarine was published without Neubecker's name.
 He was paid clandestinely and unofficially for this work.
 From the summer of 1944 he was without a permanent residence, being continuously on the run from the Gestapo, surviving with the help of friends.

 After the war he lived in East Germany and here he was consulted about municipal and state heraldry, and he lectured, wrote and published many articles.
 His wife settled in West Germany and in 1950 they were divorced and he remarried.
 In 1962 he escaped from East to West Germany, luckily with his archive.